-Michelle Richmond was born and raised in Alabama and has made her home for seventeen years in Northern California, where she lives with her husband and son.
+Michelle was born and raised in Alabama and has made her home for eighteen years in Northern California, where she lives with her husband and son.

 PUBLICATIONS & TEACHING